alphanmoon/z_feed/README.md

 # z_feed
-Just another tweeting bot with hashtags inserting machine
+Just another tweeting python bot with hashtags inserting machine

+It
+* reads choosen news feeds,
+* makes title parsing,
+* sets keywords in titles by spoting NOUNs
+* inserts hashtags afore keywords
+* builds posts and tweets 'em
+* waits for fresh news (used ones are packed in json)

+That's all.